JasonToups/engineering-growth/Udemy/Data_Structures_And_Altorithms/18 - Data Structures Introduction/Data-Structures-Introduction.md

 The properties can be accessed with dot notation like this: `firstStudent.firstName` would give you, `"Colt"`.
 ## Adding Instance Methods
 Instance methods are Class methods that provide functionality to a single instance of a Class.

+They are **commonly used** when defining Classes.

 For example:
 ```javascript